marenkovkirill/hello-world-license-test/README.md

 *RCML* is an official partner of largest manufacturers of industrial robots in the world: [ABB (Switzerland)](http://new.abb.com/products/robotics), [FANUC (Japan)](http://www.fanuc.com/), [KUKA (Germany)](https://www.kuka.com/).

-*RCML* open source projects are the modules of the *RCML* language that might be used by service robots control or in communication between robots.
+*RCML* open source projects are the modules of the *RCML* language that might be used by service robots or in communication between robots.

 We want you to join us in development of the ways of robotic communication.

-Please read the following Readme and [Contribution.md]() befor you start.
+Please read the following Readme and [Contribution.md]() before you start.

 # Repositories available for editing